abatten/common-envelope-analysis/scripts/README.md

 --massloss: Create a mass loss and mass loss rate plot

 #### Optionals
---smoothed: Find NaN's in energy file and replace them
+--smoothed: Find NaN's in energy file and replace them.
 --marked: Add vertical black lines to the plot.
 List numbers after --marked

 An example of this script being used to create a smooth, marked energy plot.